 Minor The Computing Brain

-- Broadening minor
+- Verdiepende minor

-The guiding questions covered in this minor are:
+Some of the guiding questions covered in this minor are:

-- How can we build interfaces between brains and computers?
+• How can we build interfaces between brains and computers?

-This minor is aimed at students from biomedical and technical backgrounds, with an interest in practical implementations, to delve into the current state of brain theory.
+This minor is aimed at students from biomedical and technical backgrounds, with an interest in practical implementations ("coding"), to delve into the current state of brain theory.
 The minor explores the interfaces between neuroscientific and computational disciplines, with a distinctive emphasis on hardware and software implementation of neural network models of brain computation.

 After following this minor, the student should be able to: